Linda Purl: Music

 Purl launched a jazz music career after leaving Matlock and has released several albums of music, including Out of This World – Live.

 She released her fourth full-length album, a collaboration with music director Tedd Firth called This Could Be the Start on Reaching Records, August 2023.
 Purl is a jazz vocalist, known for imbuing classic show tunes and jazz standards with a distinctive narrative expressiveness.

 Personal life

 Purl has been married and divorced four times.
-Her first marriage was January 13, 1979 to Desi Arnaz Jr., son of Lucille Ball and Desi Arnaz.
+Her first marriage was January 13, 1979, to Desi Arnaz Jr., son of Lucille Ball and Desi Arnaz.
 On January 3, 1980, Purl filed for divorce, which was finalized later that year.
 On November 5, 1988, she married screenwriter William Broyles Jr., whom she later divorced.
-On July 23, 1993, Purl married British screenwriter and producer Alexander Cary, Master of Falkland, with whom she has a son, Lucius, born February 6, 1995.
+On July 23, 1993, Purl married British screenwriter and producer Alexander Cary, Master of Falkland, with whom she has a son.
 They later divorced.
 On July 15, 2006, she married James Vinson Adams whom she divorced in 2011.

 Since 2020, she has been in a relationship with Patrick Duffy.